 In this series of posts, I hope to show Then and Now images Oakland Schools.
 Along with a bit of history of each school, I highlight.
 Some of the photos are in the form of drawings or postcards, or from the pages of history books.

 Note: Piecing together the history of some of the older schools is sometimes tricky.
 I do this all at home and online — a work in progress for some.
 I have been updating my posts when I find something new.
 Let me know of any mistakes or additions.

 “Fruit vale Public School” – Fruitvale No. 1

-The Fruit vale (as it was sometime spelled) School district was formed in 1889 with the intention to build a new schoolhouse.
+The Fruit vale (as it was sometimes spelled) School district was formed in 1889 to build a new schoolhouse.

 From what I can tell is the school was in the same general location of where Fruitvale Elementary school is today, at the corner of Boston Street and School Street.